ChameleonCloud/docs/source/technical/reservations/gui_reservations.rst

    such as idle lease termination, by submitting a request.

-Changing the Number of Nodes of a Lease
+Changing the number of nodes of a lease
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is now possible to change the number of nodes reserved in a lease.
 For